-Colgate Palmolive, a PNG joint venture, saw improved trade volumes in Oral, Personal Care and Home Care categories, the latter being driven by a record year in Laundry Bar sales.
-Margins improved but soap chip input costs will continue to be a challenge.
+Colgate Palmolive, a PNG joint venture, saw improved trade volumes and sales revenue in Oral and Personal Care categories this year, although Home Care volume sales have slipped behind last year as some customers faced operational challenges and imported soap chip costs increased.
+Various initiatives are underway to bring Home Care volume sales back up in 2018.
+Margins have held up well although input costs will continue to be a challenge.

 Continued improvement in in-store execution and an enhanced distribution presence in second tier markets had a positive impact on sales.
 Marketing focus was maintained on consumer education programmes in all media to promote the health benefits of oral and personal hygiene.
-The "Bright Smiles, Bright Futures" campaign for Colgate toothpaste had a direct interaction between Colgate Palmolive's oral health ambassadors and 305,000 consumers (the majority being school children) across PNG, up from 245,000 in 2015.
+The "Bright Smiles, Bright Futures" campaign for Colgate toothpaste had a direct interaction between Colgate Palmolive's oral health ambassadors and 400,000 consumers (the majority being school children) across PNG, up from 305,000 in 2016.